top of page

 DANYEL SURRENCY JONES

-Danyel Surrency Jones is a visionary, global business strategist, and serial entrepreneur with nearly three decades of experience scaling innovation across Fortune 100 enterprises and high-growth startup ventures.
-Her career spans healthcare, technology, sports, and real estate, where she designs scalable system models that build enterprise value.
+Danyel Surrency Jones is a visionary, global marketing and business strategist, and entrepreneur with nearly three decades of experience scaling innovation across Fortune 100 enterprises and high-growth startup ventures.
+Her career spans healthcare, sports and technology, where she designs scalable system models that build enterprise value.
 Danyel is a rare hybrid of operator and innovator, uniquely positioned at the intersection of corporate scale and entrepreneurial disruption.

 Prior to Amazon, Danyel was the Co-Founder and CEO of POWERHANDZ, a sports technology company she built from concept to global commercialization in over 180 countries.
 Under her leadership, she developed patented technology, built global manufacturing, and supply chain infrastructure, and expanded distribution into five major retail channels.

-POWERHANDZ formed partnerships with the NBA & Junior NBA, NFL, Puma, Jordan Brand, elite performance training facilities, and the World Boxing Council (WBC); becoming the first woman-owned company to secure an official WBC partnership.
+POWERHANDZ formed partnerships with major retailers, NBA, NFL, Puma, Jordan Brand, elite performance training facilities, and the World Boxing Council (WBC); becoming the first woman-owned company to secure an official WBC partnership.
 She also served as the strategic architect behind the POWERHANDZ LaMelo Ball Collection and ultimately leading the company to a tender offer and successful strategic exit in 2022.

-Earlier in her career, Danyel spent nearly two decades with leading healthcare innovators, Medtronic and Philips Medical Systems, where she led global national accounts, product development, integrated marketing & communications, sales and customer acquisition strategies, and go-to-market initiatives across complex medical technologies.
+Earlier in her career, Danyel spent nearly two decades with leading healthcare innovators, Medtronic and Philips Medical Systems, where she led global national accounts, product development, integrated marketing & communications, and customer acquisition strategies across complex medical technologies.
 She made history as the first woman elected President of Medtronic's enterprise sales resource group.

-Building on her expertise in building and scaling businesses, Danyel focuses on developing systems that connect strategy, operations, capital, and partnerships to create durable economic value.
-Today, she advances this work through two complementary companies: DSJ Strategy Group, a global strategy and brand development firm that assist organizations translate vision into scalable, profitable business models and H2 Capital Venture, an investment firm focused on strategic joint venture partnerships, disciplined capital deployment and real estate acquisition.
+Building on her expertise in scaling businesses, today, as a fractional CEO/CSO/CMO, Danyel develops systems that connect strategy, marketing, operations, and capital to drive durable economic value—advancing this work through DSJ Strategy Group, a global strategy and brand development consulting firm, and Capital Venture, an investment firm focused on joint ventures and disciplined capital deployment.

 Danyel holds a BS degree from the University of Central Florida, an MBA from Florida International University, and completed executive education at the Wharton School of Business Marketing.
 Danyel has been named Ernst & Young's Entrepreneur of the Year, The Root 100 Most Influential Leaders, and recognized among the Top 25 Women in Tech.
 She has been featured in Forbes, CNBC, Men's Health, Bloomberg, Sports Illustrated, Essence, Vanity Fair, AfroTech, and Black Enterprise.